Barry Minkow

 Barry Jay Minkow (born March 22, 1966) is a former American businessman, pastor, and a repeat convicted felon.
 While still in high school, Minkow founded ZZZZ Best (/'ziːbɛst/), which appeared to be an immensely successful carpet-cleaning and restoration company.
 However, it was actually a front to attract investment for a massive Ponzi scheme.
 ZZZZ Best collapsed in 1987, costing investors and lenders $100 million in one of the largest investment frauds ever perpetrated by a single person, as well as one of the largest accounting frauds in history.
 The scheme is often used as a case study of accounting fraud.

 After being released from jail, Minkow became a pastor and self-proclaimed fraud investigator in San Diego, and spoke at churches and schools about ethics.
-This came to an end in 2011, when he admitted to helping deliberately drive down the stock price of homebuilder Lennar and sentenced to prison for five years.
-Three years later, Minkow admitted to defrauding his own church and was sentenced to an additional five years in prison.
-He is subject to restitution requirements totaling $612 million.
+This came to an end in 2011, when he admitted to helping deliberately drive down the stock price of homebuilder Lennar and was sentenced to five years in prison.
+Three years later, Minkow admitted to defrauding his own church and was sentenced to an additional five years.
+He is subject to restitution requirements for his many crimes totaling $612 million.